egafni/EventumWebsite/src/eventum_website/md/home.md

 **Recruiting**

-* Directly hire an ML Engineer as a full-time employee
+* Directly hire a top 1% ML Engineer as a full-time employee

 **Project-based Consulting**

 * Work with our team directly to deliver a result or specific milestones.
-We only work with companies that have
+We only work with companies that are funded.

 **Advising**

-* Get advice on your AI strategy, team, or project
+* Get advice on your AI strategy, team, or project.

 Example Case Studies  <a name="case_studies"></a>
 ====================